The Plimoth Grist Mill

 Our mill is a reproduction of the 1636 mill, and was completed in 1970.
 Many of the parts (the stones, spindle, and stone furniture) are from the early 1800s and were salvaged from a mill near Philadelphia, PA.

-The Plimoth Mill is a working mill that we operate twice a week.
+The Plimoth Grist Mill is a working mill that we operate twice a week.
 We use water power to mill organic corn into delicious, freshly ground cornmeal on our 200 year old French Buhr millstones.
-We usually mill on Saturdays and Wednesdays, from noon to 3pm.

-On non-milling days, guides lead you through the mill, explaining the importance of mills in the 1600s, the process of grinding corn, and the ecology of the Town Brook area, including the annual herring run.
+During your visit, you can explore the mill and learn about the importance of mills in the 1600s, the process of grinding corn, and the ecology of the Town Brook area, including the annual herring run.
 Outside the mill you’ll see how water diverted from Town Brook provides power for the 14 foot diameter waterwheel.
-Inside, on the grinding floor, you’ll see the 54 inch diameter bed and runner stones, and see how they work together to mill or cut the corn into finer and finer pieces.
+Inside, on the grinding floor, you’ll see the 54 inch diameter bed and runner stones, and learn how they work together to mill or cut the corn into finer and finer pieces.
 Downstairs, you’ll come face to face with the mill’s gears, including the massive face gear and the smaller wallower or lantern gear.
 Working together, these gears translate the vertical power of the water wheel to the horizontal power needed to turn the runner stone.

-Finish up your mill experience with a trip to our mill museum shop where you can buy our freshly ground, organic cornmeal and sampe and other culinary treats, as well as books, and other souvenirs.
-If you can't visit the Plimoth Mill, or want to replenish your cornmeal supply, order online and have Plimoth Grist Mill cornmeal delivered to your door!
+Finish up your mill experience with a trip to our mill museum shop where you can buy our freshly ground, organic cornmeal and sampe and other culinary treats, as well as books and souvenirs.
+If you can't visit the Plimoth Grist Mill or need to replenish your cornmeal supply, order online and have Plimoth Grist Mill cornmeal delivered to your door!

 Keep in Touch

 If you'd like to keep in touch or want to learn more about our experiences running the Plimoth Grist Mill, visit The Miller's Tale blog.